-(1) To receive proper attention, the CE Program must be placed in a direct staff relationship to the Commander, CO, or Director.
+- (1) To receive proper attention, the CE Program must be placed in a direct staff relationship to the commander, CO, or director.
 Any other placement adversely impacts its independence and objectivity.
 CEs must be staffed with individuals who are permitted to move across organizational lines within a command.
-The individual assigned the responsibilities associated with the CE Program must be of sufficient grade or rank that would permit the incumbent to easily interact with the command's top management without fear of retribution.

-(2) An individual assuming CE Program responsibilities will be titled "Command CE Officer."
-The CE Officer may be a civilian (any series) or military (any Navy Officer Billet Classification or Navy Enlisted Classification).

-(3) Every effort should be made to staff CE on a full-time basis.
-If a command determines the workload does not warrant a full-time CE function, the Commander, CO, or Director must ensure that a part-time effort is adequately staffed to meet the guidelines of this instruction.

-(4) A CE Review Board should consist of three to five individuals.
-Civilians assigned should be at least a General Schedule (GS) 9 or above; military should be E-7 or above.
+The individual assigned the responsibilities associated with the CE Program must be of sufficient grade or rank that would permit the incumbent to easily interact with the command's top management without fear of retribution. - (2) An individual assuming CE Program responsibilities will be titled "CE Officer."
+The CE Officer may be a civilian (any series) or military (any Navy officer billet classification or Navy enlisted classification). - (3) Every effort should be made to staff CE on a full-time basis.
+If a command determines the workload does not warrant a full-time CE function, the commander, CO, or director must ensure that a part-time effort is adequately staffed to meet the guidelines of this instruction. - (4) A CE Review Board should consist of three to five individuals.
+Civilians assigned should be at least a general schedule (GS) 9 or above; military should be E-7 or above.

 Members of the board must be designated in writing and not associated with the area being reviewed.
 The CE Officer provides the supervision and training to board members.
 Typically, a CE Review Board would be involved in conducting periodic command cash counts and associated reviews.
 Reports developed by the board are forwarded to the CO via the CE Officer.

-(5) The CE Officer may be tasked with coordinating the MICP under the guidelines of reference (d).

-(6) In dealing with external audit agencies and Inspector General offices, the CE Officer is generally assigned responsibilities associated with audit liaison, follow-up, and reporting requirements.
-Enclosure (3) describes these duties.

-(7) The CE Officer may be required to investigate or assist in the investigation of a hotline complaint.
-Reference (k) applies.

-(8) Under the NETC CI Program, the CE Officer may act as the command's Point of Contact (POC).
-Reference (1) provides pertinent guidance.
+- (5) The CE Officer may be tasked with coordinating the MICP under the guidelines of reference (d). - (6) In dealing with external audit agencies and IG offices, the CE Officer is generally assigned responsibilities associated with audit liaison, follow-up, and reporting requirements.
+Enclosure (3) describes these duties. - (7) The CE Officer may be required to investigate or assist in the investigation of a hotline complaint if they are trained and certified as a hotline investigator.
+Reference (k) applies. - (8) Under the NETC CI Program, the CE Officer may act as the command's point of contact (POC).
+Reference (1) provides pertinent guidance. - c.

-c.
 Standards.
 When conducting reviews, the CE Officer shall comply with the applicable guidelines explained in enclosure (1).